-You Can Trust Baird Brothers’ American-Made Hardwood Flooring
+You Can Trust Baird Brothers’ 100% American Hardwoods

 For most homeowners, cost is a factor when buying hardwood floors.
 The big box stores and deep discount suppliers offer what seem to be great deals.
 But do you know what you’re getting when you load up your cart with bargain hardwood?
 Where is the lumber from?
 What adhesives were used?
 Where was the product made and who made it?